-If you are diabetic do not take any further diabetic medication until after your scan.
-Continue to take all other normal medication apart from that as outlined above.
+If you are diabetic:

+- Do not take any further diabetic medication until after your scan. - Continue to take all other normal medication as outlined above.

-7pm
+7pm:

-Mix 25ml Gastrografin with 25ml water - you may add some squash for flavour.
-Drink the mixture and continue to drink plenty of clear fluids.
+- Mix 25ml Gastrografin with 25ml water you may add some squash for flavour. - Drink the mixture and continue to drink plenty of clear fluids.